A brief description of the grading system we apply to our books.

 Like New :

-A book that has been purchased and perhaps opened, but looks new.
+A book that has been purchased and perhaps opened, but remains solid & looks new.
 The book cover or dust jacket has no visible wear or marks at all.
 No missing or damaged pages, no creases or tears, no underlining or highlighting of text, and no writing in the margins.
 No identifying marks on the inside covers.
 No wear and tear.

 Very Good :

 A book that has been opened and perhaps read and does not quite look new, but is in excellent condition.
-No damage to the book cover or dust jacket (if applicable).
+No damage at all to the book cover or dust jacket (if applicable).
 No missing or damaged pages, no creases or tears, no marks, no underlining or highlighting of text, and no writing in the margins.
 No identifying marks on the inside covers.
 Very little wear and tear (barely noticeable if any).

 A book with obvious wear.
 May have some creasing or damage to the book cover but the book is still usable.
 The binding may be slightly scuffed around the edges but it is still completely intact.
 May have some underlining and highlighting of text and some writing in the margins, but there are no missing pages or anything else that would compromise the readability or legibility of the text.
 For older books there may be a little tanning or foxing but this will also be minimal.
 Small closed tears are possible, but no longer than 2-3cm.